How To Make Decisions Without Overthinking

-“Have you ever found yourself staring at a menu, unable to decide what to order while time ticks away?
+Have you ever found yourself staring at a menu, completely unable to decide what to order while time ticks away?
 You’re not alone.
-Did you know that the average person makes about 35,000 decisions a day?
-With so many choices, it’s easy to feel overwhelmed.
-This leads to what’s commonly known as analysis paralysis or overthinking paralysis, where we get stuck in indecision due to overwhelming options.
+Estimates suggest the average person makes tens of thousands of decisions every single day – and with so many choices, it’s easy to feel overwhelmed.
+This leads to what’s commonly known as analysis paralysis or overthinking paralysis: a state where we get stuck in indecision due to an overload of options.

 Why Do We Overthink?